Rarer causes and types of dementia

 • poor concentration

-Up to one in 10 people develop dementia.
+Around 1 in 10 people with MS develop dementia.
 People with MS are also more likely to have depression.
-This should be treated with antidepressants as it can make dementia symptoms worse.
+This should be treated with antidepressants because it can make dementia symptoms worse.

-Treatment is generally aimed at managing symptoms.
-Doctors may suggest short-term medicines to help control anxiety.
+Treatment is generally aimed at managing the symptoms.
+Your doctor may suggest short-term medicines to help control anxiety.

 Care services for Parkinson’s, Multiple Sclerosis (MS) and complex needs